-Through the Jupiter mission phase and into the Pluto Cruise mission phase, PEPSSI has had three sets of Rate Box definitions.
+Through the Jupiter mission phase and into the Pluto Cruise mission phase, PEPSSI has had a few sets of Rate Box definitions.
 There are separate rate box definitions for Normal and Diagnostic mode.
-The

-RateBoxDefinitionPlanes.fit file contains 6 extenstions (3 sets x 2 modes).
+The RateBoxDefinitionPlanes.fit file contains an extension for each version of the "B" Look Up Table for each mode (i.e. normal or diagnostic).
 The Rate Box classification data is presented as an image containing the Rate Box id number (0-18) in the Time of Flight (TOF) vs Energy plane.
 TOF and Energy are presented in raw analog to digital units (ADUs).
 Thus, TOF ranges from 0-2047 and Energy from 0-1023.
 The Rate Box classification of any event can be determined by looking up the corresponding pixel in the classification image.
-In diagnostic mode, Energy-only detections have a fill value of 2047 for TOF, and the Rate Box classification image assumes that.
+In diagnostic mode, Energy-only detections have a fill value of 2047 for TOF, and the Rate Box classification image assumes these fill values.
 The time range for each set is given in the header of the respective HDU.
-The ranges are: